 - Centronuclear myopathies.
 These rare conditions cause muscle weakness in the face, arms, legs and eye muscles, and breathing problems.

 - Congenital fiber type disproportion myopathy.
-Small fibers are found on muscle tissue during biopsy.
+Small fibers are found on muscle tissue during a biopsy.
 This condition causes muscle weakness in the face, neck, arms, legs and trunk.

 - Nemaline myopathy.
 Nemaline myopathy is one of the more common congenital myopathies and causes muscle weakness in the face, neck, arms and legs, and sometimes scoliosis.
 It may also cause breathing and feeding problems.